 - Testing is an afterthought and is not done until the very end.

-Once the software has been implemented, we make our team available to you in the event that something isn’t working the way you were expecting it to or you need additional support.
-We don’t build and run.
-We make sure you are successful using the custom software we built you.
+Once the software has been implemented, make sure your development team (whether internal or external) is available to you in the event that something isn’t working the way you were expecting it to or you need additional support.
+You don’t want a team that builds and runs.
+The stages of software development aren’t complete until we make sure you are successfully using the custom software we built for you and with you.

 - There’s nothing in your scope of work document to cover support after implementation.

 - There’s no training once the software is built.

 Just because all the stages of software development have been completed doesn’t mean the process is over.
 You need a plan for maintaining that software to ensure your data is properly governed, user training is completed as needed, and the software remains updated.
 Talk with your technology partner about creating a maintenance plan to ensure your software stays secure and up to date.

 As a client, you should be involved in the entire process.
 In no scenario should you have a couple of initial meetings and then never speak to your developer again.
 Building custom software is a process that requires partnership and planning.
 These are the steps that get you from idea phase to completed product to release and maintenance.